learnk8s/learnk8s.io/src/requests-limits/content.md

             self.client.get(f"/cache/{rid}")
 ```

+Even if you're not proficient in Python, you might recognise the two blocks that start with `@task`.

+The first block creates an entry in the cache.

+The second block retrieve the id from the cache.

+The load testing script execute by locust will write and retrieve items from the Flask service using this code.

-If you save the file locally, you can start locust as container with:
+If you save the file locally, you can start Locust as container with:

 ```terminal|command=1|title=bash
 docker run -p 8089:8089 -v $PWD:/mnt/locust locustio/locust -f /mnt/locust/load_test.py
 ```

-The container binds on port 8089 on your computer.
+When it starts, the container binds on port 8089 on your computer.

 You can open your browser on <http://localhost:8089> to access the web interface.